 Less Stress on You and Your Family

-I'm telling you this from experience, it will feel much better if you have a losing month and have to draw a few thousand to cover bills, but still see an account balance of $687,585.90.
+This one comes from experience.
+Trust us.
+It will feel much better having a losing month, drawing a few thousand to cover the bills, but still seeing an account balance of $687,585.90.

-Save yourself the headache and figure out a way to supplement your income or continue to find ways to accumulate the necessary funds to get started.
+Save yourself the headache.
+Figure out a way to supplement your income or continue to find ways to accumulate the necessary funds to get started.

 Time is Not on Your Side

 For argument’s sake, let’s assume you are spending 50 hours a week trading and researching your strategy and only take off two weeks per year.
-This means you will work 50 hrs a week for 50 weeks for a total of 2,500 hours.
+This means you will work 50 hours per week for 50 weeks for a total of 2,500 hours.

 Now let’s say you are super smart (clearly because you want to take on day trading as a profession) and only need 5,000 hours to master trading.
 At a minimum, we are still talking about two full years of practice to hone your skills.

-Assuming you make anywhere between 20% and 50% a year you can expect the following as a range for your day trading salary:
+Assuming you profit anywhere between 20% and 50% a year, you can expect the following as a range for your day trading salary:

 Pause – Wait a Minute

-At this point, you are likely thinking all you need is a large sum of money, and all of your problems are solved.
+At this point, you are likely thinking all you need is a large sum of money, and all of your day trading salary problems are solved.

 If this last sentence describes how you are feeling, you are still going through the “Dreamer” phase of trading.
-This is where we all sit back and calculate all of the compound interest coming our way.
+This is where we all sit back and calculate compounded interest coming our way.

 We’ve all played this game – be honest.